-James L. Buizer, Vice Chair
+James L. Buizer, Former Chair

 Prior to ASU, Jim was Director of the Climate and Societal Interactions Office at the National Oceanic and Atmospheric Administration (NOAA) in Washington, D.C., where he established and led the Agency’s integrated, multidisciplinary climate research and applications programs, including the RISA and IRI.
 Jim also led the U.S. Government review of the Third Assessment Report of the Intergovernmental Panel on Climate Change (IPCC), which received the 2007 Nobel Peace Prize.

 Buizer serves on numerous boards and advisory councils in the U.S. and abroad.
 He serves as immediate past chair of the Board of Directors at Second Nature, and at the National Council for Science and the Environment.
 He also Chairs the Senior Advisory Committee of the Regional Integrated Multi-Hazard Early Warning System for Africa and Asia, Bangkok, Thailand, and on the Advisory Board for Planet Forward.

 Jim received his degrees in Oceanography, Marine Resource Economics, and Science Policy from the University of Washington, Seattle, Washington.
 He is a native Spanish speaker, and lives with his wife, Dee in Catalina Foothills, Arizona.